Planning board talks through new rules for solar farms - Salisbury Post

 SALISBURY — The Rowan County Planning Board at its meeting Monday night considered changes to county rules regarding large solar farms.

-The changes discussed and debated during the meeting would be better for all parties involved, including community stakeholders who would be impacted by solar farms exceeding 6,000 square feet, said Pete Bogle, chairman of the planning board and a local architect.
+The changes discussed and debated during the meeting would be better for all parties involved, including community stakeholders who would be impacted by solar farms exceeding 6,000 square-feet, said Pete Bogle, chairman of the planning board and a local architect.

 “There’s some great advantages from the public’s perspective to give them an even playing field and a better voice,” Bogle said.
 “From the developer’s standpoint, a set of minimal standards and from our standpoint, a better way to negotiate site specific applications.”